EB-5 Visa Lawyer in Surat

 How long does the EB-5 process take for Indian applicants?

 Processing times vary depending on USCIS workload and the complexity of the case.
 Indian nationals currently face visa availability backlogs in the EB-5 category, which can add additional wait time after I-526E approval before an immigrant visa number becomes available.
 Current processing timelines can be reviewed at: EB-5 visa processing times.
-The EB-5 Reform and Integrity Act of 2022 created a set-aside category for rural and high-unemployment TEA projects that may offer shorter wait times for Indian nationals.
+Visa availability is set each month by the U.S. Department of State Visa Bulletin, and demand in the unreserved (non-set-aside) EB-5 category for India has reached the point where the Visa Bulletin has indicated retrogression or periods of unavailability may be required.
+The EB-5 Reform and Integrity Act of 2022 created separate set-aside categories for rural and high-unemployment TEA projects, which have their own visa queues and may have different availability than the unreserved category — though availability in any category can change from month to month.
+We track these developments on our EB-5 updates page.

 Should I choose a regional center or direct EB-5 investment?

 That depends on your goals, resources, and appetite for business management.
 Regional center investments are passive and allow indirect job creation counting through economic modeling.
 Direct investments require active management but give the investor control over the business.
-Most Surat investors choose regional center projects for simplicity, but those already operating U.S. businesses through L-1 status may find direct EB-5 more aligned with their situation.
+Many Surat investors choose regional center projects for simplicity, while entrepreneurs who want to build and run a U.S. business — for example, a jewellery or trading company — may find direct EB-5 more aligned with their goals.
 Both routes must satisfy the requirements of 8 CFR §204.6.

 Where is the EB-5 visa interview for Surat applicants?